 Note that the bigger a down payment, the lower the loan to value ratio.
 The lower the loan to value ratio, the lower the interest rates and vice versa.
 This understanding can significantly reduce or raise your final cost.

 Additional costs associated with commercial real estate loans include application and processing fees, charges for surveys, and legal fees.
-Paying off just right loans early eliminates the yield the funding entity expects.
+Paying of loans early eliminates the yield the funding entity expects.
 Consequently, certain charges may apply for early payment.
 Other lenders choose to lock out early payments before a defined period has elapsed while others demand an interest guarantee.
 Ensure that the terms are very clear prior to signing anything.

 - Repayment plan